Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

   * 15/03/2023: Fixed issue with A* not providing a correct path
       * Testing more *realistic* values based on RTK inaccuracy and LiDAR ranges
   * 04/04/2023: Added method to reduce number of detected points to minimal set required for A*.
 Method needs more testing, but appears stable.
+  * 16/04/2023: Added interfacing with a LiDAR sensor
+      * Began working on a ROS node for the navigation system.

 # TODO